ManuNeuro/EmmanuelCalvet/_posts/2022-01-12-quantum-tuto-p1.md

 image: /assets/article_images/2022-01-12-quantum-tuto-p1/quantum-cover-sunscreen.jpg
 ---

-# Hands on Quantum Computing in Qiskit
+# Single-qubit and multi-qubit states

 Welcome to this series of labs to learn the `Qiskit` library for quantum computing.
 This series will give you the building blocks to understand quantum machine learning.

-# Single-qubit and multi-qubit states

-This lab will teach you how to write `Qiskit` code and investigate single-qubit and multi-qubit states using the `Bloch-sphere` and `qpshere` visualization.
-Finally you will run a program on a real quantum computer!
+This first lab will teach you how to write `Qiskit` code and investigate single-qubit and multi-qubit states using the `Bloch-sphere` and `qpshere` visualization.
+Finally, you will run a parametrized circuit on a real quantum computer!

 > This tutorial is adapted from Lab 1 of Qiskit courses: [**Introduction to Quantum Computing and Quantum Hardware**](https://qiskit.org/learn/intro-qc-qh/).